 Based on your DNA, your endurance potential is typical.
 You may need to increase your training to a greater extent than an individual with a genetic advantage to achieve the same level of cardiovascular fitness.
-Aim to get at least 150 to 300 minutes of moderate-intensity exercise per week.
-This can be met through 30 to 60 minutes of moderate-intensity aerobic exercise five days per week, such as brisk walking or moderate intensity cycling.
+Aim to get 150 to 300 minutes of moderate-tovigorous intensity exercise per week.
+Your goals and detailed training recommendations are sport-specific and should be reviewed with your coach or trainer.